Blog

 }

-Spring does not manage prototype beans after creation; you handle cleanup.
+Caution: Spring does not manage prototype beans after creation.
+You handle their cleanup.

 4.5 Lazy vs Eager Initialization